 - Donald Trump’s appointments for the Supreme Court would most likely be far friendlier to religion and the pro-life movement.

 - While Donald Trump would by no means be the savior of America and Western Civilization, his presidency could possibly open up pathways for traditionalist Catholics to make significant strides toward evangelizing the culture.

 These three arguments, coupled with the reality that no third party even had a chance to make a dent in the election against Hillary Clinton, are what determined my vote.

 There was, however, a lingering concern I eventually ignored in order to cast my vote for the Donald, and that was his capitulation to the Israel Lobby on the campaign trail.
 Trump’s speech to AIPAC was a nauseating spectacle of political pandering.
-A corollary to the submission to AIPAC and the Jewish state is Trump’s stated commitment to dismantling the Iran deal, which I consider to be a mistake.
+A corollary to the submission to AIPAC and Israel’s foreign policy agenda is Trump’s stated commitment to dismantling the Iran deal, which at this point would most likely be a mistake.

 Donald Trump’s foreign policy was on a collision course between two contradictory positions:

-- An unbridled loyalty to AIPAC and the Jewish state
+- An unbridled loyalty to AIPAC and Israel.

 - An America first, realist foreign policy committed to non-intervention and an explicit redirection away from regime change in the Middle East.

 These two foreign policy positions cannot happily coexist.
 A statesman who surrenders to AIPAC will necessarily move toward an interventionist foreign policy.
 A nationalist committed to realism in international affairs will ignore the proposals of any lobbyist group suggesting policies which undermine the security and flourishing of the nation.